AntonioNoack/RemsEngine/README.md

 ![Screenshot of the program](https://phychi.com/remsstudio/shots/01.09.2020.png)

+See the website for help: [remsstudio.phychi.com](https://remsstudio.phychi.com)

 That's why Rem's Studio will always be sold **low-priced** to individuals, and may stay free, if you build it yourself (proof of work, that you really can't afford it ;)).
 In the alpha times, you all are early testers, so you get it for **free** anyways <3 :D.

 The name is from Rem, an Anime character, I like; inspired by YDS, too, because they use the Anime/Manga style.
 If you have issues with that, you can imagine it's named after Rembrandt.

-The project is developed with Kotlin,JVM, so plugins should be possible, and are a goal at some point.
+The project is developed with Kotlin, JVM, so plugins should be possible, and are a goal at some point.
 It is additionally developed with Java, so it works with Windows and Linux.

 ## Currently used libraries